 Visitors that don’t convert immediately; they go deeper into your site, go off and do something interesting and purchase some time after.
 We’ve seen figures and had experience of ‘latent conversion’ being 40% or higher.
 Do you always buy on your first visit to a site?
 Most people don’t unless driven by an offer.

 The jargon for creating a possible customer; a whole industry revolves around this term and many agencies and individuals specialise in creating lists of possible customers.

 Life Time Value

-How much a customer will spend with your company of the term of your relationship.
+How much a customer will spend with your company over a lifetime of need.

 How much increase you have had when compared to a control.
-Lift Analysis can only be an approximation as there are so many factors involved when working on conversion.
-You’ll also find that the ‘lift’ is likely to fall back as other factors take affect.
+Lift Analysis can only be an approximation as there are so many factors involved when working on the conversion.
+You’ll also find that the ‘lift’ is likely to fall back as other factors take effect.